California Winter Rice Habitat Incentive Program - CWRHIP

 • Must be farther than 5 miles from Beale AFB and Sacramento International Airport.

-• Must be flooded continuously at 1-12 inches in depth between Oct 15 and Mar 15.
+• Must be flooded continuously at 1-12 inches in depth for 70 days between Oct 15 and Mar 15.

 • Please read the Practice Requirements page thoroughly before submitting your application.